Zo-Bro-23/portfolio/music.md

 ## Western Vocals
 ### Experience
-- Have been learning vocals for 3 years (Baritone/Bass)
+- Have been learning vocals on and off over the last 6 years (Baritone/Bass)
-- I love to sing, and I experiment with new styles and voice patterns that I am unfamiliar with
-- Currently working with baroque songs, folk songs, and sea shanties
+- Have worked extensively with baroque songs, folk songs, and sea shanties

 ### Performances
 #### Meiosis Here to Save the Day by ZoBro23